TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_2/policy.md

 5. Create Employee contract and compensation data using create_employment_contract and link it with the employee created from step 4.

-6. To update any document information and url use upload_worker_document.

-7. To update the employee profile proceed to To update the employee profile proceed to Employee Data Change Management (SOP 2).

 ### **SOP 2: Employee Data Change Management**